Environments and Containers

 The execution environment defines what your agent can do and what it can reach — configure it minimally, deliberately, and with security as a first principle.

 Every Managed Agents session executes inside a container.
 You do not manage the container runtime — Anthropic does.
-But you configure the environment that runs inside it: what packages are available, what the agent can reach on the network, what files are present at session start, and what secrets the agent can access.
+But you configure the environment it runs against: where execution happens, what the agent can reach on the network, and what credentials the agent's traffic can carry.

 Environment configuration is where least-privilege discipline actually matters.
 An agent with an overly permissive environment is not just a security risk — it is a reliability risk.
 An agent that can reach any URL, run any binary, and access any key is an agent that is harder to reason about, harder to audit, and harder to debug when something goes wrong.